aparcar/openwrt-tests/README.md

 The framework uses `pexpect` to execute commands and evaluate the output.
 Test cases use a *Pytest Fixture* called `dut`.
 The object offers the function `dut.send_cmd(command, expect=None)`.
 It sends a command to the device and if `expect` is defined, checks for the specified output.
+It's also possible to expect multiple lines by calling `dut.expect(expect)` directly.

 An example below runs `uname -a` and checks that the device is running *GNU/Linux*